leeederek/aiudit/README.md

 Engineers can use natural language to author, audit, and deploy - all from a single platform.

 # :runner: Motivation (Why?)
 In 2022 alone, over $3.6 billion USD was lost due to exploits & hacks from 167 major security incidents - with a *whopping 51.5% of these being from audited protocols!* ([Global Web3 Security Report 2022 by BEOSIN & LegalDAO](https://beosin.com/resources/Global_Web3_Security_Report_2022_.pdf)).
-One can conclude that audits are undeniably valuable still, but with a growing developer base & rising costs of audits, its evident that our web3 future cannot rely on audits alone.
+One can conclude that audits are undeniably valuable still, but with a growing developer base & rising costs of audits, its evident that the security of our web3 future cannot rely on audits alone.

 __And so, how do we make it easier for developers be part of the solution & incorporate a security-first mindset in their developer loop?__